-Using proximity labeling, we had previously identified the RNA helicase DDX54 as an ADAR1 interacting protein 22.
+Using proximity labeling, we had previously identified the RNA helicase DDX54 as an ADAR1 interacting protein 22 .
 This led us to study the role of DDX54 in the regulation of dsRNA sensing, a role that has been well established for ADAR1.
 To begin to evaluate the role of DDX54, we utilized lentiviral shRNA mediated knockdown by RNAi to reduce DDX54 expression in two ADAR1-dependent cell lines.
-These cells require ADAR1 for viability and will activate multiple dsRNA sensing pathways following genetic depletion of ADAR1 23.
-One specific shRNA sequence (encoded within two shRNA expression plasmids from The RNAi Consortium (TRC) library, TRCN0000049957 and TRCN0000289044, referred to here as shDDX54-4 and shDDX54-5, though the plasmids encoding these shRNAs are slightly different, the shRNA itself is identical in sequence), showed substantial knockdown of DDX54 expression, Figure 1a.
-Interestingly, we observed robust activation of PKR, as indicated by PKR phosphorylation at Thr446 and phosphorylation of eIF2alpha at Ser51, in cells transduced with lentivirus encoding shDDX54-4 and shDDX54-5, Figure 1a-b.
-In addition to activation of PKR, we observed reduced cellular proliferation, and/or viability, as indicated by reduced foci formation, Figure 1cd.
-These observations were consistent with the effect of ADAR1 knockdown in these same cell lines 23.
+These cells require ADAR1 for viability and will activate multiple dsRNA sensing pathways following genetic depletion of ADAR1 23 .
+One specific shRNA sequence showed substantial knockdown of DDX54 expression, Fig. 1a.
+This shRNA sequence is encoded within two shRNA expression plasmids from The RNAi Consortium (TRC) library, TRCN0000049957 and TRCN0000289044, referred to here as shDDX54-4 and shDDX54-5; although the plasmids encoding these shRNAs are slightly different, the shRNA itself is identical in sequence.
+Interestingly, we observed robust activation of PKR, as indicated by PKR phosphorylation at Thr446 and phosphorylation of eIF2 α at Ser51, in cells transduced with lentivirus encoding shDDX54-4 and shDDX54-5, Fig. 1a,b.
+In addition to activation of PKR, we observed reduced cellular proliferation, and/or viability, as indicated by reduced foci formation, Fig. 1c,d.
+In BT549 we also observed increased cleaved PARP (c-PARP, 89 kDa protein produced by cleavage after Asp214 by caspase 24,25), indicating those cells are dying from apoptosis.
+These observations were consistent with the effect of ADAR1 knockdown in these same cell lines 23 .